The South African dealer register

 DG

-Reviewed by the Diamond Guide SA Editorial Team|GIA-trained gemological consultants with 30+ combined years in the SA diamond trade
+Reviewed by the Diamond Guide SA Editorial Team|Independent editorial team covering the South African diamond trade

 Tennis bracelets in South Africa typically range from R45,000 (2ct TCW) to R750,000+ (10ct+ TCW) depending on total carat weight, diamond grade, and metal.
-ProDiam produces tennis bracelets in-house at wholesale margin, with a 5.00ct total weight bracelet in 18ct white gold landing around R165,000-205,000 (versus R275,000-340,000 at premium retail).
+Prodiam produces tennis bracelets in-house at wholesale margin, with a 5.00ct total weight bracelet in 18ct white gold landing around R165,000-205,000 (versus R275,000-340,000 at premium retail).
 Diamond matching across 35 to 50 stones is the technical-difficulty point: getting consistent colour, clarity, and cut across the full line is harder than a single-stone ring.

 Tennis Bracelet Pricing at a Glance (2026)